tpaternina/tpaternina.github.io/_posts/learning-javascript.md

 - Loops, no problem, for loop syntax identical to Java for loops.
 Reviwed while loops and learned do while syntax.

+- Scope: which variables can be _seen_ b different blocks of code.

 - Objects...initially sntax reminded of Python dictionaries.
 Key-value pairing of variables, with possible different data types. tese are called properties of the object.
 - But objects can also have methods, so in this sense it felt like writing a class.
 - However, unlike writing a class, there are different ways to write an oject.
 Literal writes an instance of an object, no constructor.
 If you want a similar object you copy properties and modify, or write a function that returns an oject.